Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 }
 ```

-However, we want to avoid using refs to trigger events in tests meant to vefiry UI works a certain way due to user interaction.
+However, we want to avoid using refs to trigger events in tests meant to verify UI works a certain way due to user interaction.
 Instead, we could do:

 ```dart
 import 'package:react_testing_library/react_testing_library.dart';